-To effectively manage our growth, we must continue to implement our operational plans and strategies, improve and expand our infrastructure of people and information systems, and expand, train, and manage our employee base.
-To support continued growth, we must effectively recruit, hire, integrate, develop, and motivate new employees while maintaining our corporate culture, which is made more challenging due to (i) the COVID-19 pandemic, which has required us to transition to a more remote working environment, and (ii) our hybrid environment of in-person and remote work.
+To effectively manage our growth, we must continue to implement our operational plans and strategies, improve and expand our infrastructure of people and technology, and expand, train, and manage our employee base.
+To support continued growth, we must effectively recruit, hire, integrate, develop, and motivate new employees while maintaining our corporate culture, which is made more challenging due to our hybrid environment of in-person and remote work.

 We are also required to manage numerous relationships with various vendors and other third parties.
 Further growth of our operations, vendor base, fulfillment centers, information technology systems, or internal controls and procedures may not be adequate to support our operations.
 Any change or upgrade to our systems to support the growth and increasing complexity of our business involves risk and we may experience problems or delays as we make upgrades or changes to our systems.
-For example, in the first quarter of fiscal 2022, we experienced technical issues following a systems upgrade to our procure-to-pay processes which affected the transmission, receipt and reconciliation of purchase orders and payments with many of our apparel and accessory vendors.
-Additionally, we continue to introduce new offerings such as, Freestyle and Fix Preview, as well as new business initiatives and inventory models.
-The roll-out of these new offerings and initiatives require investments of time and resources and may require changes in our website, mobile apps, information technology systems or processes, which involves inherent risk.
-These initiatives and changes also may not be rolled out as timely or effectively as we expect or may not produce the results we intend.
+For example, in the first quarter of fiscal year 2022, we experienced technical issues following a systems upgrade to our procure-to-pay processes which affected the transmission, receipt, and reconciliation of purchase orders and payments with many of our apparel and accessory vendors.
+Additionally, we continue to introduce new offerings such as Freestyle, as well as new business initiatives and inventory models.
+The roll-out of these new offerings and initiatives require investments of time and resources and may require changes also may not be rolled out as timely or effectively as we expect or may not produce the results we intend.
 If new offerings and initiatives are delayed, it could affect our inventory levels.
 If we are unable to manage the growth of our organization effectively, or if growth initiatives are not introduced timely, do not produce the anticipated results, or cause unanticipated issues, our business, financial condition, and operating results may be adversely affected.